JPZV/MMM-AutoDimmer/README.md

     // Don't change anything above this line
     config: {
       schedules: [{
+        notificationTriggers: [
           // Will be dim starting when a notification is received with name "HOME"
-          //and value false
+            // and value false
           // Will no longer be dim when a notification is received with name "HOME"
-          // and value of anything other than false
+            // and value of anything other than false {
-        notificationTriggers: [
-          {
             name: "HOME",
             value: false
           },
+          // Will be dim starting when a notification is received with name "TV"
+            //and value "on"
+          // Will no longer be dim when a notification is received with name "TV"
+            // and value of anything other than "on"
           {
             name: "TV",
             value: "on"